mayuresh9417/AIML-Lab/README.md

-#AIML Lab
+Artificial Intelligence & Machine Learning Lab

-This repository contains the practical implementations and experiments performed as part of the Artificial Intelligence and Machine Learning Laboratory.
+A collection of practical implementations and experiments for the AIML Laboratory.

 About

-The repository covers fundamental concepts of Artificial Intelligence and Machine Learning through practical implementations using Python and commonly used ML libraries.
+This repository contains practical work covering fundamental concepts of Artificial Intelligence and Machine Learning, implemented using Python and commonly used libraries.

 Contents